Living in Guatemala

 We asked people how much they someone comfortably live on in Guatemala, they wrote:

 "As mentioned, it is low for the basics.
 If you can be happy on a Mayan diet, rice, beans, tortillas, a bit of chicken or pork, eggs, it will cost almost nothing (because the indigenous are a very poor people).
 If you have to have Campbell's soup or quality tuna fish, you will pay a premium over the prices back home.
 If you are not an electricity hog, your daily electric bill will be low.
 Water is not a typical bill as it depends on your source.
 Internet is pricey and if poor quality.
 Rents can be found for very cheap.
 Best to look at Facebook pages for the villages around the lake for a true sense.
 You can find rustic to luxury.
-The real estate agents will get good properties but at a high cost (but still lower than 1st World)," wrote one expat living in Lake Atitlan.
+The real estate agents will get good properties but at a high cost (but still lower than 1st World)," commented one expat living in Lake Atitlan, Guatemala.

 What type of recreational facilities are in Guatemala?